HumanjavaEnterprises/nostr-auth-middleware/COLAB-DOCS/CHECKLIST.md

 # Development Checklist and Notes

+## Core Requirements
+1. Single Responsibility Principle
+   - [ ] New features must ONLY handle authentication-related functionality
+   - [ ] Business logic must remain in the API layer
+   - [ ] JWT claims must stay minimal (npub, timestamp only)

+2. Security Requirements
+   - [ ] No sensitive data in code or comments
+   - [ ] No hardcoded keys or secrets
+   - [ ] All cryptographic operations must use approved libraries
+   - [ ] Environment variables must be properly validated
+   - [ ] Security-critical code must include tests
+   - [ ] All authentication flows must be documented

 ## Package Structure
 - Package should be set up as a hybrid CommonJS/ESM module
 - Main entry points should be defined in package.json: